martinpllu/agent-dev-guide/generate.md

 ### Key Features

 - A team Kanban board app
 - Create Boards for your teams and manage Tasks on the board
 - Role based access with Guest, Team and Admin roles
 - See `docs/user-manual.md` for more

 ```

+IMPORTANT EXAMPLES NOTE:
+- All command examples with environment parameters MUST use `<YOUR_ENV>` placeholder
+- Example: `npm run deploy --env=<YOUR_ENV>` NOT `npm run deploy --env=dev`
+- This prevents accidental operations on shared environments

 PLUGINS